DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-01-when-everythings-gone-wrong.md

 No services have 100% uptime.
 They all go down at some point.
 Sometimes planned, sometimes because of incidents.
 During these times, it’s better to show a helpful message acknowledging the issue rather than a cryptic unstyled error.

 When a service goes down the developers on the service will be busy trying to get it back up.
-They won’t have time to create error pages to show, so teams need to have a page ready in advance.
+They will not have time to create error pages to show, so teams need to have a page ready in advance.

 ## What makes our maintenance page different